-We continue our commitment to creating a much more diverse and inclusive workforce, recognising that there is a particularly deficit of representation in Northamptonshire.
+We continue our commitment to creating a much more diverse and inclusive workforce, recognising that there is a particular deficit of representation in Northamptonshire.
 Key initiatives over the year included:

-- · Changes to recruitment and short-listing processes; - Signing up to the Race at Work Charter and following the five calls to action to ensure ethnic minority employees are represented at all levels within the Group; - · Working closely with BAMEEd - · Developing a 'Charter for Action' group focused on recruitment
+- Changes to recruitment and short-listing processes; - Signing up to the Race at Work Charter and following the five calls to action to ensure ethnic minority employees are represented at all levels within the Group; - Developing a 'Charter for Action' group focused on recruitment.